trusktr/rocket-module/README.md

         `resolve.alias` config option.
 - [x] Only read npm.json at the root level of a package or app, and same with rocket-module.js of an app.
-- [ ] Use Webpack's caching feature so that only modified files are rebuilt.
+- [x] Use Webpack's caching feature so that only modified files are rebuilt.
       Make sure to write the replacement of `window` by `RocketModule` to the built files if Webpack's cache reads the built files.
 - [ ] Make sure that files that are no longer in the project are also not present in rocket:module build cache.
 - [ ] Does Meteor tell you which files have changed?
 If so, update only those files on the disk, leaving other files unchanged.
 - [ ] Add sub-node_modules folders to the resolve/resolveLoader root option if
-      there are any (it happens with dependency forks, but most of the time the first level node_modules folder will be flat).
+      there are any (it happens with dependency forks, but most of the time the first level node_modules folder will be flat because we're using NPM v3).
 - [ ] Add useful Webpack loaders: babel, coffeescript, typescript, jsx, glslify, css, less, sass, and stylus.
   - [x] babel
   - [ ] coffeescript
   - [ ] typescript
   - [x] jsx (via babel)
-  - [ ] glslify
+  - [x] glslify
-  - [ ] css
+  - [x] css
   - [ ] less
   - [ ] sass
   - [ ] stylus
+  - [x] PNG/JPEG
 - [ ] Get code splitting working (webpack/webpack issue #1296).
 Currently each
       entry point is having duplicate code, which is the same as Meteor's dependency handling.